-My experience as a holistic spiritual practitioner began in 2003.
+My experience as a professional holistic spiritual practitioner began in 2003.
 Though the exceptional mentoring I received began at a young age.
 I have learned that my natural gifts and skills allow me to help others to get unstuck, to move and shift energy, and inspire new understanding.
 In being an artist, writer, empathic, and highly intuitive person, I am able to tune in and step aside to allow creativity and intuition to flow.
 At the same time, I value critical thinking and logic.

-My father-in-law described me as “a spiritual nurse”, which I greatly appreciate and treasure, from a man who was an accomplished teacher, artist, naturalist, hunter, storyteller, and outdoors man.
-He was also a beloved father figure who recognized my gifts and supported me with kindness and enthusiasm as I became a mother for the first time.
-When I think of him, and then again, my art mentor in college, another man who believed in me and supported me, like a father–I realize how life provided the energy of a kind and good father through 3 different men at different times in my life.
+My father-in-law described me as “a spiritual nurse”, which I greatly appreciate from a man who was an accomplished teacher, artist, naturalist, hunter, and storyteller.
+He was a beloved father figure who recognized my gifts and supported me with kindness and enthusiasm as I became a mother for the first time.
+When I think of him, I realize how life provided the energy of a kind and good father through three different men at different times in my life.
 At the same time, in my adulthood, I have dedicated myself to bringing greater wellness to my own inner child and heart, with archetypes of a good and loving father and mother energy from within my being via sacred imagination and inner knowing.
 And that has been powerfully good too.

 I have a BA degree in Ministry (spiritual care and leadership based in religion) and Art (1996/99).
 I have a Master’s of Arts degree in Servant (ethical) Leadership from Viterbo University (2006).
 I have an ongoing dedication to research, lifelong learning, and am grounded in ethics and compassion.

 Whether priestess or spiritual midwife is a term you use or not, I wish to say that these titles are archetypes.
 They are powerful symbols of our psyche and inner world that shows up in our outer world in different ways.
 I step into my power mindfully, and wish to empower you to do so, in your own authentic way, as well.